-Delay/ Situation Action Outcome for Data Products If weather conditions are unsafe for sampling (i.e. lightning, hail or flooding), stop sampling and resume work at a later time or date when conditions are appropriate for protocol implementation No adverse outcome.
-Hours If sampling stirred up sediments or added chemical constituents to the stream/lake (i.e., gas additions) within the past hour, allow the water to clear and disturbance to pass, sample upstream/upwind of the disturbance.
-No adverse outcome.
+Delay/ Situation Action Outcome for Data Products Hours If weather conditions are unsafe for sampling (i.e. lightning, hail or flooding), stop sampling and resume work at a later time or date when conditions are appropriate for protocol implementation If sampling stirred up sediments or added chemical No adverse outcome.
+No adverse outcome. constituents to the stream/lake (i.e., gas additions) within the past hour, allow the water to clear and disturbance to pass, sample upstream/upwind of the disturbance.
 If sampling location is dry, frozen, or frozen over, resume work at a later date when stream is flowing.
 No adverse outcome.
 Days If stream flow is too low to ensure a travel time of <3 hours, resume work at a later date when conditions are appropriate for protocol implementation.
-No adverse outcome.
-If sampling location is >20% ice-covered, deploy hobo loggers and complete a salt slug, if safe.
-This will allow us to still calculate salt-based discharge and travel time.
-Resume reaeration work at a later date when stream is not ice-covered.
 No adverse outcome.

-Title: AOS Protocol and Procedure: Reaeration in Streams Date: 01/15/2018 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: J
+Title: AOS Protocol and Procedure: Reaeration in Streams Reaeration in Streams Date: 02/28/2019 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: K